FlorianWilhelm/the-hatchlor-demo/README.md

 To set up [hatch] and [pre-commit] for the first time:

 1. install [hatch] globally, e.g. with [pipx], i.e. `pipx install hatch`,
-2. optionally run `hatch config set dirs.env.virtual .direnv` to let [VS Code] find your virtual environments,
+2. optionally run `hatch config set dirs.env.virtual .direnv` and `hatch config set dirs.env.virtual .direnv` to let [VS Code] find your virtual environments,
 3. make sure `pre-commit` is installed globally, e.g. with `pipx install pre-commit`,

 A special feature that makes hatch very different from other familiar tools is that you almost never